 We also included several control variables.
 First, age was added as a three-degree polynomial transformation to ensure that the other effects are not related to age.
-10 Second, we included parental education, measured as the highest number of years of education between the parents.
-Finally, we introduced dummies for calendar months, because education-related transitions (starting or ending) typically occur between June and September and to control for yearly economic cycles (e.g., those related to unemployment).
+Second, we included parental education, measured as the highest number of years of education between the parents.
+Finally, we introduced dummies for calendar months because education-related transitions (starting or ending) typically occur between June and September and to control for yearly economic cycles (e.g., those related to unemployment).
 Moreover, given the retrospective nature of our data, recall bias could result in a higher number of transitions during some key months, such as trimesters, semesters, or the beginning of the year.
 To facilitate interpretation, we standardized all continuous covariates; their coefficients are therefore unit-free.

-5.2.1 Interpretation
+5.2.1.
+Interpretation.
 Table 2 shows the SAMM procedure's estimates for women's employment trajectories in East and West Germany.
 The estimates refer to the association between (time-varying) covariates and the likelihood of ending a spell in one of the ideal-typical subsequence clusters.
-Overall findings both on the association between family life courses and the German reunification on women's employment trajectories are largely p < 0.001, p < 0.01, p < 0.05, † p < 0.1
+Overall findings both on the association between family lifecourses and the German reunification on women's employment trajectories are largely in line with expectations.